freedomofpress/securedrop-protocol/docs/protocol.md

 # SecureDrop Protocol specification

 > [!NOTE]
-> Except where indicated, this document follows the notation and other
+> Except where otherwise indicated, this document follows the notation and other
 > conventions used in Luca Maier's ["Formal Analysis of the SecureDrop
 > Protocol"][maier].